Sweeping effect and Taylor's hypothesis via correlation function: Introduction

-One of the most important principles of classical physics is Galilean invariance, according to which laws of physics are the same in all inertial frames (each moving with a constant velocity).
-Naturally, the Navier-Stokes equation, which is Newton's laws for fluid flows, exhibits this symmetry in real space as well as in Fourier space~\cite{Mccomb:Book_2}.
-As a consequence of this symmetry, the flow properties of the fluid in two inertial frames should be the same as long as the mean flow velocity is subtracted from the flow.
+where ${\bf u}$ is the velocity fluctuation with a zero mean, ${\bf f}$ is the external force, $p$ is the pressure, and $\nu$ is the kinematic viscosity.
+One of the most important principles of classical physics is Galilean invariance, according to which laws of physics are the same in all inertial frames (frames moving with constant velocities with relative to each other).
+Naturally, the Navier--Stokes equation, which is Newton's laws for fluid flows, exhibits this symmetry~\citep{Lesieur:book:Turbulence,Frisch:book,Davidson:book:Turbulence,McComb:book:Turbulence,McComb:book:new}.
+As a consequence of this symmetry, the flow properties of the fluid in the laboratory reference frame (in which the fluid moves with a mean velocity of ${\mathbf U}_0$) and in the co-moving reference frame (${\mathbf U}_0=0$) are the same

+The velocity field of a turbulent flow is random, hence it is typically characterised by its correlations.
+There have been several major advances in the understanding the correlations in homogeneous and isotropic turbulence, most notably by Kolmogorov~\citep{Kolmogorov:DANS1941Structure,Kolmogorov:DANS1941Dissipation} who showed that in the inertial range, the velocity correlation $C({\bf k}) = K_\mathrm{Ko} \Pi^{2/3} k^{-5/3}/(4\pi k^2)$, where $\Pi$ is the energy flux, and $K_\mathrm{Ko}$ is the Kolmogorov constant.
+The corresponding one-dimensional energy spectrum is $ E(k) = K_\mathrm{Ko} \Pi^{2/3} k^{-5/3}$.

-Kraichnan~\cite{Kraichnan:PF1964e} considered a fluid flow with a {\em random} mean velocity field that is constant in space and time but has a Gaussian and isotropic distribution over an ensemble of realisations.
-Then he employed direct interaction approximation to close the hierarchy of equations, and showed that $E(k) \sim (\Pi U_\mathrm{0})^{1/2} k^{-3/2}$, where $U_\mathrm{0}$ is the rms value of the mean velocity.
-Kraichnan~\cite{Kraichnan:PF1964e} argued that the above deviation of the energy spectrum from the experimentally observed Kolmogorov's $k^{-5/3}$ energy spectrum is due to the {\em sweeping effect} according to which small-scale fluid structures are convected by the large energy-containing eddies.
-Due to the above, Kraichnan emphasised that the Eulerian formalism is inadequate for obtaining Kolmogorov's spectrum for a fully developed fluid turbulence.
-Later, he developed Lagrangian field theory of fluid turbulence that is consistent with the Kolmogorov's 5/3 theory of turbulence (see Kraichnan\cite{Kraichnan:1965bq} and other related papers).
+\citet{Kraichnan:PF1964Eulerian} argued that in the presence of random ${\mathbf U}_0$, Eulerian field theory does not yield Kolmogorov's spectrum.
+In particular, \citet{Kraichnan:PF1964Eulerian} considered a fluid flow with a {\em random} mean velocity field that is constant in space and time but has a Gaussian and isotropic distribution over an ensemble of realisations.
+Then he employed direct interaction approximation (DIA) to close the hierarchy of equations and showed that $E(k) \sim (\Pi U_\mathrm{0})^{1/2} k^{-3/2}$, where $U_\mathrm{0}$ is the rms value of the mean velocity. \citet{Kraichnan:PF1964Eulerian} argued that the above deviation of the energy spectrum from the experimentally observed Kolmogorov's $k^{-5/3}$ energy spectrum is due to the {\em sweeping effect} according to which small-scale fluid structures are advected by the large energy-containing eddies.
+Due to the above observations, Kraichnan emphasised that the Eulerian formalism is inadequate for obtaining Kolmogorov's spectrum for a fully developed fluid turbulence.
+Later, he developed Lagrangian field theory of hydrodynamic turbulence that is consistent with the Kolmogorov's 5/3 theory of turbulence ~\citep[see][and other related papers]{Kraichnan:PF1965Lagrangian_history}.
 The above framework is called {\em random Galilean invariance}.